cur33/PointsBot/docs/IDEAS.md

 To ensure that points are only awarded for the first comment marked as a
 solution:

-* Alter the database to allow for tracking of each submission and the first comment marked as the solution.
-Then, everytime a new solution comment is detected, simply check the database to see if the submission is already counted.
-This will avoid unnecessary calls to Reddit, which would include scanning all the submission comments each time.
 * This approach could also make it simpler to check whether a solution comment has been edited.
 Instead of having to do a daily search for edits, it could just check the original solution comment to ensure that it still contains